-For many students, writing this style of conclusion will require a shift in their understanding of what the purpose of a conclusion is.
+Practice Activity: Shift Perspective: For many students, writing this style of conclusion will require a shift in their understanding of the purpose of a conclusion.
 One good way to begin to shift that perspective is to encourage students to rewrite conclusions they’ve written previously in old essays.
 For example, they might shift the focus of a conclusion from a local significance to a global significance or from historical significance to contemporary significance.

 4. A CONCLUSION PARAGRAPH ADDRESSES LIMITATIONS

-This type of conclusion is most often seen in academic or scientific reports.
-In it, the student writer explores the weaknesses of the arguments they have made directly.
+This method is often used in academic or scientific writing when considering how to write a conclusion for a report.
+In it, the student writer directly explores the weaknesses of the arguments they have made.

-When done well, this strategy serves to strengthen the impact of a paper by dealing head-on with potential criticisms by making strong counter-arguments in the process.
+When done well, this strategy strengthens the impact of a paper by dealing head-on with potential criticisms and making strong counter-arguments in the process.